mahugnon/PowerbuilderWiki/docs/CI.md

 -   Download  and install `xsl` transformation tool  following [ this link](https://dev.pageseeder.com/get_started/tutorials/how_to_run_xslt_from_the_command_line.html)
 -  Download the example project we will be using  form [ github](https://github.com/mahugnon/Powerbuilder-CI-Demo.git)

-With these :ok_hand:, we're ready to go   :grin:.
+With these , we're ready to go  .

 ##  Configure PBUnit